Capital Gains Tax Canada 2026

 📊 Calculate Your Capital Gains Tax

-Enter your province, income, and capital gain to see exactly how much tax you'll owe — including the 50% inclusion, your marginal rate, and your effective rate.
+Enter your province, income, and gain to see exactly what you'll owe — the 50% inclusion, your marginal rate, and your effective rate.

 Open Calculator →